Alcohol & Weight loss

 Here is some good news about alcohol and fat calories: A very small percentage of the alcohol calories you drink are turned into fat.
 It's in the single digits.
 But the bad news is with alcohol and it's calories, reduces the amount of fat that your body can burn off for energy.
 Anddddd the problem lies in that fact that if you drink and eat over your calories allowance for that day (which usually is the case) the excess calories get stored straight into your fat cells.

-You see, alcohol stops this fat burning process from happening.
+You see, alcohol stops the fat burning process from happening.
 Why?

 Well, it comes down to a substance called acetate.
 Acetate levels rise sharply after alcohol is consumed.
 This substance pretty much tells the body to STOP burning body fat ASAP.
 Your liver and organs yell “OMG WHAT IS THIS STUFF!
 GET IT OUT, GET IT OUT!
 So your body stops burning fat and the food you have consumed and starts using the alcohol as energy instead.
 So the food you have consumed actually gets stored in your fat cells while your body uses up all the energy in the alcohol!

-For example, if you drank 5 beers your body would not be able to burn fat for up to 6 hours.
+For example, if you drank 5 wines your body would not be able to burn fat until it burns off all the calories from the wine (which is around 600 calories for 5 glasses).
 The more you drink the longer you delay the body's regular fat-burning mechanism.
-So if you drink loads of calories ridden drinks PLUS loads of greasy foods and dirty maccas all of the food and calories in the drinks your consuming is getting stored as your body can’t handle doing both, burning food and getting rid of the toxic alcohol.
+So if you drink loads of calories ridden drinks PLUS loads of greasy foods and dirty maccas all of the food and calories in the drinks you're consuming is getting stored because your body can’t handle burning food and getting rid of the toxic alcohol at once.